rahulrathore2110/Quiz-App/README.md

    - URL: https://quizsystem-production.up.railway.app/quizzes/all
    - Method: GET
-   - Description: Get a list of all quizzes.
+   - Description: User can get a list of All quizzes wheather quiz has ACTIVE, INACTIVE or FINISHED status.

    - Response Body: